Jan Hendrik van Kinsbergen: Return to the Dutch Republic

-In 1776 Van Kinsbergen was readmitted into the Admiralty of Amsterdam as a full captain, which raised quite a few eyebrows as the deal with stadtholder William had been kept a secret.
-In this period tensions between the United Kingdom and the Dutch Republic, caused by the American Revolution, led to Dutch efforts to build up the fleet and therefore to increased career opportunities for Dutch officers.
-From 17 May 1776 Van Kinsbergen was sent on an international expedition, as captain of the Amphitrite, against Morocco to enforce a treaty upon Mohammed ben Abdallah to limit the privateering activities of the Barbary corsairs; on 27 June he was as an envoy present at the signing of the treaty at Salé, returning to the Republic in October.
+In 1776, van Kinsbergen was readmitted into the Admiralty of Amsterdam as a full captain, which raised quite a few eyebrows as the deal with stadtholder William had been kept a secret.
+In this period, Anglo-Dutch tensions caused by the American Revolutionary War, led to Dutch efforts to build up the fleet and therefore to increased career opportunities for Dutch officers.
+On 17 May 1776, van Kinsbergen was sent on an international expedition, as captain of Amphitrite, against Morocco to enforce a treaty upon Mohammed ben Abdallah to end the Dutch-Moroccan War, and to limit the activities of the Barbary corsairs; on 27 June he was as an envoy present at the signing of the treaty at Salé, returning to the Republic in October.
 In 1778 he was captain of the frigate Argo; in October he went again to Salé to deliver the treaty document ratified by the States-General of the Netherlands.
-After returning he and his Argo were part of the convoy temporarily detained by a superior British fleet on 31 December 1779 in search of contraband for France, the Affair of Fielding and Bylandt.
+After returning, Argo was part of the convoy temporarily detained by a superior British fleet on 31 December 1779 in search of French contraband, which became known as the affair of Fielding and Bylandt.

-The Dutch populace was outraged by this event, refusing to further cooperate with measures directed at blockading America and war with Britain became inevitable, even though the Dutch were ill-prepared for it.
-In 1780 Van Kinbergen became a member of a commission that should strengthen the Dutch coastal defences.
+The Dutch public was outraged by this event, refusing to further cooperate with measures directed at blockading the United States.
+War with Britain became inevitable, even though the Dutch were ill-prepared for it.
+In 1780, van Kinbergen became a member of a commission that should strengthen the Dutch coastal defences.
 Meanwhile, he had published a great number of articles and booklets regarding naval reorganisation; in 1780 his Sailor's Compendium appeared, written with cooperation of the religious author Joannes Florentius Martinet and aimed at improving discipline.
 Officers should themselves be an exemplary role model and abstain from gambling, boozing, whoring and swearing — except in the latter case when giving orders, as in Van Kinsbergen's experience they tended to be followed much better if containing a few curses.